 We started in 2012 with the goal of radically improving delivery.
 We believed that if people could access items when and where they need them, they could live a higher quality of life, with more choice and freedom.
 We began building an aircraft to deliver defibrillators to heart attack victims, with the hope that lives could be saved if the devices arrived faster by air, but we quickly learned that drone technology would first need to be proven exceedingly reliable and dependable through years of development and testing.
 We also believed it would be important to deliver a wider range of benefits to communities, such as reduced traffic congestion and a cleaner environment.

-If you want to find out more and get involved, we’ve got a form on our website where you can sign up to register your interest - www.wing.com/get-involved
+If you want to get involved, sign up to register your interest - www.wing.com/get-involved

 Based on our trial in Bonython, we’ve developed service times that balance the convenience of our service with the community’s expectations of drone delivery.